1. Overview

 Not only can we hold spaces for 'that which is felt in the body but not yet known in the mind', but we can also hold spaces open for future possibilities, even if we are not certain whether or not they do or might exist!

-Sometimes in focusing, we invite 'whatever wants to come' into an open focusing space.
+Sometimes in Focusing, we invite 'whatever wants to come' into an open

-But we may, and sometimes do, invite that < whatever > into a welcoming space that we have created.
-And sometimes, something emerges into it.
+But we may, and sometimes do, invite that "whatever" into a welcoming space that we have created.
+When we do, something may emerge into it.

-3. These qualities of loving attention apply to more aspects of being than those which can be physically felt.
+3. These qualities of loving attention apply to other aspects of being besides only those which can be physically felt.

-Most focusers are familiar with the offering of receptive attentive presence to physically felt experience - that is the essence of the focusing process.
+Most Focusers are familiar with offering of receptive attentive presence to physically felt experience - that is the Focusing Attitude, the essence of the Focusing process.

-But the process of creating and holding spaces for 'that which is not yet known' is not limited to the realm of making space for only 'that which is felt in the body.'
+But the process of creating and holding spaces for 'that which is not yet known' is not limited to making space for only 'that which is felt in the body.'

 Receptive welcoming attention can be offered to other things that may not have feeling connected with it.
-A good example of this is Walsch's guidelines for transforming the world listed earlier:
+A good example of this is Walsch's guidelines for transforming the world listed earlier in this article:

-"3.
-I am willing for new understandings of God and life to now be brought forth, understandings that could produce a new way of life on this planet....."
+- I am willing for new understandings of God and life to now be brought forth, understandings that could produce a new way of life on this planet…

-Walsch suggests 'holding a space' inwhich nothing is felt yet, but into which some possibility can develop - 'allowing something to come', without knowing or feeling what or how it might be.
+Walsch suggests 'holding a space' in which nothing may be felt yet, but into which some possibility can develop - allowing something to come without knowing or feeling what or how it might be.

 All we may know is just that possibility can emerge, just as we know that felt senses unfold and shift.